Adam Lakomy

-Adam Lakomy (born November 13, 2006) is an American artistic gymnast.
-He is the 2024 Junior Pan American champion.
+Adam Frank Lakomy (born November 13, 2006) is an American artistic gymnast.
+He is currently representing the Czech Republic in international competition.
+He previously represented the United States until 2026, where he was the 2024 Junior Pan American champion.

-Early life
+Early life and education

-Raised in Roselle Park, New Jersey, Lakomy attended Roselle Park High School.
+Lakomy was born on November 13, 2006, and is the son of former gymnasts Pavel Lakomy and Ivona Krmelová.
+His father competed at the 1995 World Championships, while his mother competed at the 1988 Summer Olympics.
+He was raised in Roselle Park, New Jersey, and attended Roselle Park High School where he was a four-time New Jersey state champion.

-Junior gymnastics career
+Gymnastics career

-2024
+Representing the United States: 2024–2025

-In February, he competed at the 2024 Winter Cup, where he won silver on still rings, placed fourth on horizontal bars, and fifth in the all-around and floor exercise.
+In February, Lakomy competed at the 2024 Winter Cup, where he won silver on still rings, placed fourth on horizontal bars, and fifth in the all-around and floor exercise.
 As a result, he was named to the team to compete at the 2024 DTB Pokal Team Challenge.
 At the event, he helped team USA win gold as a team.
-He also won gold on still rings and bronze on vault and horizontal bars.

-In May, he competed at the Pan American Championships, where he helped team USA win team gold.
-He also won gold in the individual all-around, and bronze on still rings and parallel bars.
+He also won gold on still rings and bronze on vault and horizontal bar.
+In May, he competed at the 2024 Junior Pan American Championships, where he helped team USA win team gold.
+He also won gold in the individual all-around and bronze on still rings and parallel bars.

-2025

-In February, he competed at the 2025 Winter Cup where he won gold in the all-around, floor exercise and horizontal bar.
+In early 2025, he competed at the 2025 Winter Cup where he won gold in the all-around, floor exercise and horizontal bar.
+In July of that year, Lakomy announced on Instagram that he had torn his labrum and underwent surgery to repair it.

-Personal life

-Lakomy is the son of former gymnasts Pavel Lakomy and Ivona Krmelová.
-His father competed at the 1995 World Championships, while his mother competed at the 1988 Summer Olympics.
+Representing the Czech Republic: 2026–present

+In May 2026, Lakomy's nationality switch was approved and he began representing the Czech Republic.